tyui592/Perceptual_loss_for_real_time_style_transfer/README.md

-Pytorch implementation of "Perceptl Losses for Real-Time Style Transfer and Super-Resolution
+Pytorch implementation of "Perceptl Losses for Real-Time Style Transfer and Super-Resolution"
 ---

 Pytorch implementation of the paper:
-"Perceptual Losses for Real-Time Style Transfer and Super-Resolution" Justin Johnson, Alexandre Alahi, Li Fei-Fei
+"Perceptual Losses for Real-Time Style Transfer and Super-Resolution"

+Justin Johnson, Alexandre Alahi, Li Fei-Fei

 ECCV 2016

 Dependencies